VoyagerVisionSystems/AutoFlusher/README.md

 1. Light on Resources: Runs quietly without slowing down your system;
 2. Automatic Cleanup: Regularly removes temp files, browser caches, and empties recycle bins;
 3. Real-Time Progress: Shows cleaning progress and logs all actions;
-4. Real-Time Progress: Shows cleaning progress and logs all actions;
-5. Continuous Operation: Cleans your system every 15 seconds without user input.
+4. Continuous Operation: Cleans your system every 15 seconds without user input.

 AutoFlusher logs all cleaning activities and errors.
 Its interface provides a progress bar that shows the current status of the cleaning process.